electrode-io/electrode/packages/electrode-archetype-react-component/README.md

 Welcome to the Electrode Component generator

-Were going to set up a new Electrode Component, ready for development with gulp, webpack, demo, electrode component archetype, live-reload
+Were going to set up a new Electrode Component, ready for development with react, webpack, demo, electrode component archetype, live-reload

 ?
 What is your Package/GitHub project name? (e.g., 'wysiwyg-component') product-card ?
 What is the ClassName for your component?
 ProductCard